 Eyan Williams-Hinton has appeared in motion pictures, on TV and on stage as a dancer, singer and actress.
 She has been an assistant choreographer to notables such as Michael Peters and Pam Rossi.
 Ms. Williams choreographed James Brown’s World Tour from 1992 to 1994.
 Her formal training was at the California Institute of the Arts in all disciplines.
 She taught in New York City at the New Dance Group and Broadway Dance Center.

-Danielle DuFore Garcia
+Danielle DuFore Garcia - Director of Tap

 Danielle DuFore Garcia earned her Bachelor of Performing Arts from Oklahoma City University, where she studied dance (ballet, tap, jazz), voice, and acting.
 She continued her post-graduate studies at the Alvin Ailey Dance Center in New York City where she expanded her knowledge base learning Flamenco, Horton, and Dunham Techniques.
 Danielle performed professionally in numerous musicals at Lyric Theater, Music Theater of Wichita, and Theater-by-the-Sea as well as the national tour of the musical “Chicago”, and Papermill Playhouse production of “Dreamgirls”.
 She has traveled the world choreographing and performing in such places as Taiwan, Beijing, and Germany.
 She holds a Master’s in Special Education from George Mason University and currently teaches in Prince William County Public Schools.
 Reflecting her passion for teaching and commitment to her students, she has been the three-time recipient of the Virginia Governor’s School Award for Outstanding Educator of the Year and has been nominated for the Agnes Meyer Outstanding Educator Award and the Dale City Civic Association Teacher Award.
 She continues to actively participate in opportunities for community outreach and performance collaboration, while teaching at Dance Etc. School of the Arts.
 Danielle was certified in Progressing Ballet Technique in 2017.

 Mrs. Boyle’s extensive teaching and choreography experience spans more than 30 years.
 She received her training in Dayton, New York, and London.
 In London, she studied at the Rambert School and was accepted into the Royal Ballet School of Teachers.
 She has been a guest performer with numerous regional ballet companies in the United States and London.
 She established 4 other schools prior to opening Dance Etc. School of the Arts in 1981.
 She has served on the board of directors for 5 ballet companies.
 In 1990, she received the prestigious “Choreographer of the Year Award” from the Alliance of Community Theaters (ACT).
 She is also a 6 time recipient of the Virginia Governor’s School Award for the Outstanding Educator of the Year.
 Dance Instructors in Woodbridge Dance Etc. School of the Arts in Woodbridge

 Copyright © Dance Etc. School of the Arts in Woodbridge,VA